There will only ever be 21 million bitcoin.

 Who set the limit.
 And why?

-The 21 million cap was written into Bitcoin's original code by its creator, Satoshi Nakamoto, when the network launched in 2009.
-Satoshi never gave a fully detailed explanation for exactly why 21 million specifically, but the reasoning behind a fixed cap is clear from the whitepaper and early forum posts: Bitcoin was designed to be the opposite of a currency that could be debased.
+Satoshi Nakamoto wrote the 21 million cap into Bitcoin's original code when the network launched in 2009.
+Satoshi never explained why 21 million specifically, but the whitepaper and early forum posts make the reasoning clear: Satoshi wanted a currency that no one could debase.

-Satoshi had watched the 2008 financial crisis unfold in real time: banks failing, governments printing money to bail them out, ordinary people bearing the cost.
-The very first Bitcoin block, mined by Satoshi on January 3, 2009, contains a hidden message embedded in the code: a headline from The Times of London that day: "Chancellor on Brink of Second Bailout for Banks."
+Satoshi watched the 2008 financial crisis unfold in real time.
+Banks failed.
+Governments printed money to bail them out.
+Ordinary people bore the cost.
+The very first Bitcoin block, mined on January 3, 2009, contains a headline from The Times of London embedded in the code: "Chancellor on Brink of Second Bailout for Banks."

-It wasn't subtle.
-Bitcoin was built as a direct response to a financial system where the rules could be changed by the people running it.
+Satoshi built Bitcoin as a direct response to a financial system where the people running it could change the rules.
 The 21 million cap is that response, written in code rather than in policy.

 How is the limit actually enforced?

-Here's how new bitcoin enters circulation: every time a new block of transactions is added to the Bitcoin blockchain, roughly every 10 minutes, the miner who added it receives a reward in newly created bitcoin.
-This is called the block reward.
+Every time a miner adds a new block of transactions to the Bitcoin blockchain (roughly every 10 minutes), that miner receives newly created bitcoin as a reward.
+This is the block reward.
 It started at 50 BTC per block in 2009.

 2012.
 First Halving: 25 BTC per block